 You can attend the Pokorny Low Brass Seminar as a Performer, Auditor or as a participant in the Pre-College Program.
 All participants play in the warm-up and large ensembles and can attend any of the sessions.
 A limited number of performers will be accepted by audition or professional recommendation to perform in the Master Classes.
 Pre-College Program participants will attend all of the talks and concerts, but will have a special set of masterclasses designed specially for the younger student.

 Experienced professionals and college faculty may apply by resume and professional reference.
 To do so, contact Dr. Andrew Glendening directly at Andrew_Glendening@redlands.edu.
 Performers will be notified by April 15, 2015.
 Tuition for performers is $900 including room and board. $700 without room and board.
 The Seminar begins at noon on June 29th and continues through 5pm on Thursday, July 3rd.

-Announcing the new Pre-College Seminar Program!
-High school age brass players can now attend the Pre-College Seminar.
+Pre-College Seminar Program: High school age brass players can now attend the Pre-College Seminar.
 Directed by Scott Sutherland, the Pre-College program includes many of the clinics and concerts from the Pokorny Low Brass Seminar plus special workshops and ensembles for the high school age low brass players.
 The Pre-College Seminar will begin on Saturday, June 28th and conclude on Thursday, July 3rd.
 Cost for the program is $600 including room and board or $375 for commuting students.

 For more information call (909) 748-8700.